How to Choose the Right Reflow Oven for Your PCB

 In general reflow soldering is faster and more accurate than hand soldering.

-Many engineers and businesses can save time and resources by purchasing a solder reflow oven.
+Many Printed Circuit Board engineers and businesses can save time and resources by purchasing a solder reflow oven.
 In general, reflow soldering is faster and more accurate than hand soldering, so I'd always prefer to reflow if it's available.
 If you’re on a budget, you can find many inexpensive reflow ovens that provide time-saving thermal profiles and moderate temperature performance.
-If you’ve got money to spend, a high-end reflow oven will enable large volume PCB assembly and exceptional temperature precision.
-If you’re torn between the two, it’s best to consider how fast and how many PCBs do you need to reflow at any given time, a more high-end oven might end up making your life easier if you expect to be working with a larger volume of PCBs.
+If you’ve a larger budget, a high-end reflow oven will enable large volume PCB assembly and exceptional temperature precision.
+If you’re torn between the two, consider how fast and how many PCBs you need to reflow at any given time.
+A high-end oven might make your life easier if you expect to be working with a larger volume of PCBs.

 Regardless of your budget or solder reflow experience, CircuitStudio® can help you design PCBs that get the job done regardless of what oven was used to solder them.

 Have a question about soldering reflow ovens?
-Contact an expert at Altium.
+Contact an expert at Altium Designer.